Save the Drawings and Plans made for Napoleon I

 A huge variety of documents

-Up to the present day, the inventories for these documents have offered scant details, and individual items have therefore been hard for researchers to access.
-The detailed inventory is currently being compiled.
-This initial inventory work has revealed that there are more than 1,800 plans, drawings and maps, about 370 of which require restoration, including: plans of towns and buildings; maps delineating the boundaries of territories, the contours of networks, and the extent of exploration missions; plans for industrial and technical installations; inventions made by civilian and military engineers; projects for fortifications; drawings of medals and uniforms? etc.
+Until this operation, the inventories for these documents offered scant details, and individual items had therefore been hard for researchers to access.
+The detailed inventory has now been compiled.
+This initial inventory work revealed that there are more than 1,800 plans, drawings and maps, about 370 of which required restoration, including: plans of towns and buildings; maps delineating the boundaries of territories, the contours of networks, and the extent of exploration missions; plans for industrial and technical installations; inventions made by civilian and military engineers; projects for fortifications; drawings of medals and uniforms? etc.

 Aims of the operation

 – immediate restoration of the documents in the worst physical condition;

 – digitisation of the ensemble of documents and placing them online;

 – systematic study of this exceptional collection of documents.

 Appeal target: 250,000 euros for the restoration and preservation of this priceless collection.